Voidi/proprietary_installer/README.md

 ksp_installer
 -------------
-This scripts applys the patch against segfaults, creates a launch script with the right language enviroment and a program starter with icon
+This scripts applys the patch against segfaults, creates a launch script with the right language enviroment and a program starter with icon.
 Either place this script in your KSP directory or pass the directory as argument to script

 ```
 wget https://raw.githubusercontent.com/Voidi/proprietary_installer/master/ksp_installer
+chmod u+x ksp_install
-./ksp_launch_install <Path to Game directory>
+./ksp_install <Path to Game directory>
 ```